ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 - private vs secret

 - Could one attain privacy only by oneself?
 Is it possible to be anonymous without a "crowd"?
+- How does usability relate to privacy?

 - What is fungibility?
 Why is it a valued property of money?
+Does it really matter?

 - How does fungibility relate to censorship resistance?
   - What are the prerequisites for censorship?